 Step 2 Case Number

-If any household member currently participates in the SNAP, MFIP or FDPIR, write in the case number and then go to Step 4.
-If you do not participate in any of these programs, leave Step 2 blank and continue on to Step 3.
+If any household member currently participates in the SNAP, MFIP, or FDPIR, write in the case number and then go to Step 4.
+If you do not participate in any of these programs, leave Step 2 blank and continue to Step 3.

 Step 3 Adult and Child Incomes / Last 4 Digits of Social Security Number

 Step 4 Signature and Contact Information An adult household member must sign the form.
 If you do not want your information to be shared with Minnesota Health Care Programs, check the “Don’t share” box in Step 4.